mgomezg26/Actividad-practica-2/README.md

 ≥
 0
 }
-L={a
-n
-b
-n
-∣n≥0} and some rejected examples).
+(and some rejected examples).

-A deterministic pushdown automaton (PDA) simulator that recognizes 𝑎 𝑛 𝑏 𝑛 a n b n
+- A deterministic pushdown automaton (PDA) simulator that recognizes 𝑎^𝑛 𝑏^𝑛
-.

-Construction and display of a leftmost derivation and a derivation tree for accepted strings.
+- Construction and display of a leftmost derivation and a derivation tree for accepted strings.

 The implementation is in Java and is split across three runnable classes (each with its own main), so you can run each part independently, or compile all and run whichever main you need.

-Versions (environment / tools)
+## Versions (environment / tools)

 The following versions were used and tested during development.
 If you have other compatible versions the code should still work, but we recommend the listed ones.

 Operating system (example tested):

-Windows 10 / Windows 11 (64-bit)
+- Windows 10 / Windows 11 (64-bit)

-macOS Monterey (12+)

-Ubuntu 20.04 LTS

-Programming language / runtime:
+Programming language:

-Java SE (OpenJDK) 11 or 17 — both are supported.
+- Java SE (OpenJDK) 11 or 17.
 Use at least Java 11.

-Build / run tools:
+Run tools:

-javac (Java compiler)
+- javac (Java compiler)

-java (Java runtime)

-Optional recommended tools / editors:
+Optional recommended and the tool that I use:

-IntelliJ IDEA (Community)

-Visual Studio Code + Java Extension Pack
+- Visual Studio Code + Java Extension Pack

-Git (for version control)

-Project structure
+## Project structure
-/ (project root)
-├─ ALGORITHM_1_LFCO_2025_ABC.java   # generator of accepted/rejected examples
-├─ ALGORITHM_2_LFCO_2025_ABC.java   # PDA simulator with trace/log
-├─ ALGORITHM_3_LFCO_2025_ABC.java   # leftmost derivation and parse tree builder/print
-├─ README.md                        # this file

 If you rename files to include your initials, keep the class names inside the files consistent or update them accordingly.

-Compilation & Running (detailed instructions)
+## Compilation & Running (instructions)

-Open a terminal (PowerShell, Terminal, bash) and navigate to the directory with the .java files.

-1) Compile all Java files
-javac ALGORITHM_1_LFCO_2025_ABC.java ALGORITHM_2_LFCO_2025_ABC.java ALGORITHM_3_LFCO_2025_ABC.java

-This will produce .class files in the same folder (e.g. ALGORITHM_1_LFCO_2025_ABC.class).
+You got to save the three files in the same folder

-If you are using Java 11+ and want to compile with --release:

-javac --release 11 ALGORITHM_1_LFCO_2025_ABC.java ALGORITHM_2_LFCO_2025_ABC.java ALGORITHM_3_LFCO_2025_ABC.java

-2) Run each part
+1) Run each part in order from 1 to 3

    Algorithm 1: generate examples

    java ALGORITHM_1_LFCO_2025_ABC

 Expected behavior: prints accepted example strings ("", "ab", "aabb", ...) and some rejected strings.